Laravel: Interview Questions and Answers

 Use it when we want to build complex queries without a model, when performance and flexibility are the priority.

-Give an example Laravel Query Builder?
+Give an example of Laravel Query Builder.

 $users = DB::table('users')